tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-update-tsq.md

 }
 ```

-Inline varibales can override variable defintion stored in model part of types.
+Inline variables can override variable definition stored in model part of types.

 ## Limits